dylogedyloge/nextjs-cohere-google-places-tourist-suggestions/README.md

 1. Enter a location or choose a suggested attraction.
 2. The application will display a list of relevant tourist attractions.
-3. Click on an attraction to view its detailed information, including a description, address, coordinates, and photos.
+3. Click on an attraction to view its detailed information, including a description, address, coordinates, photo, and so on.

 ## Contributing